 - You can expect minimal water loss in the drip system.

-- Using this method, you can control the amount of water and intervals to be applied at plant root zone or base.
+- Using this method, you can control the amount of water and intervals to be applied at the plant root zone or base.

 - The drip irrigation system enables applying water fertilizers at an optimum rate to the plant root zone.

-- The drip system can check the weed growth at plant base apart from maintaining a low moisture tension in the soil.
+- The drip system can check the weed growth at the plant base apart from maintaining a low moisture tension in the soil.

 Disadvantages of Drip System: There are some disadvantages of the drip system.

-- Well, The initial cost of the commercial drip irrigation is high.
+- Well, The initial cost of commercial drip irrigation is high.
 However, most of the state governments and some central schemes are providing drip system subsidies and loans.
 The cost of the unit/acre depends mainly on the spacing of the crop or plants.
-For widely spaced crops like fruit orchards, the system is more economical than sprinkler irrigation system.
+For widely spaced crops like fruit orchards, the system is more economical than a sprinkler irrigation system.

 Irrigation Methods – Sprinkler Irrigation (or) Overhead irrigation (Modern irrigation Method):- This method consists of the application of water to soil in the kind of a spray, somewhat as rain.
 It is particularly useful for sandy soils because they absorb water too fast.
-Soils that are too shallow, too intense or rolling could be irrigated efficiently with sprinklers.
+Soils that are too shallow, too intense, or rolling could be irrigated efficiently with sprinklers.

 This method is suitable for regions having uneven topography and in which erosion hazards are somewhat high.

 In sprinkler irrigation, water is conveyed under pressure through pipes to the area to be irrigated where it is passed out through or sprinklers.
 A centrifugal pump may be used for suction lift up to 37 to 50 cm.
-A piston type pump is preferable in which water is extremely deep.
-The pipe consists of two sections, the main line, as well as the laterals.
+A piston-type pump is preferable in which water is extremely deep.
+The pipe consists of two sections, the mainline, as well as the laterals.

-The main line might be permanently buried underground or might be laid above ground if it is to be utilized on quite a few fields.
+The mainline might be permanently buried underground or might be laid above ground if it is to be utilized on quite a few fields.
 The main pipes are usually made of steel or iron.

 The laterals are lightweight aluminum pipes and are usually portable.
-The sprinkler nozzles could be single or double, revolving or stationery and mounted or riser pipes attached to the riser.
+The sprinkler nozzles could be single or double, revolving or stationary, and mounted or riser pipes attached to the riser.
 Each sprinkler head applies water to a circular area whose diameter depends upon the size of the water, which varies in 0.25 (1/4) to 0.75 (3/4) inch/ hour is determined by selecting the correct combination of sprinkler nozzles.

-The main parts of sprinkler system are;
+The main parts of the sprinkler system are;

 - Power generator.